coolblknerd/serverless-ng-presentation/PITCHME.md

 ---

-This is a necessary part of a serverless architecture since Lambda/FaaS are not made to talk directly to the outside world.
+This is a necessary part of a serverless architecture if you need to make HTTP calls since Lambda/FaaS are not made to talk directly to the outside world.

----

-## S3

----

-S3 is a object storage that can be used to host everything from websites, images, videos, and a host of other files.

-## Lambda

----

-Lambda is AWS' FaaS.
-It will be used as our backend to process videos.

----

-## AuthO

----

-## Elastic Transcoder

----

-## Firebase

----

 ---